 The Nocturnists is a night of physicians telling stories about their most memorable, moving, humorous, absurd, and trying experiences.
 For more information, read about us here.

-For guidance, here is an audio clip from a past event.
+For guidance on the types of stories we are looking for, here is an audio clip from a past event.
 We welcome any story regardless of content or tone, including "out of the box" submissions such as live readings and musical performances.
 Our target length is 5-10 minutes.

 Keep in mind, if your story is selected, we will help you craft and polish your story so that it is stage-ready.

 We look forward to seeing what stories are out there!

 A note: if you decide to include patients and their friends/family as characters, a good rule of thumb for preserving confidentiality is that your characters should not be able to recognize themselves in your story.
 Some ways to achieve this: don't include names or dates, consider changing key characteristics (e.g. if a hat or backpack was a key feature of your patient, make it a scarf or a necklace), and don't make diseases too recognizable (e.g. lymphangioleiomyomatosis should be changed to "lung disease").
 Alternatively, you can obtain a patient's written permission to use HIPPA-protected information in your story.
 For a quick review of this issue, check out this article and this article.